 Course detail This workshop will not only cover much of the fundamental principles of crop production, but will also focus on how to run a successful market garden business.
 One of the critical aspects of running a market garden well is being organised, so record keeping and basic accounts will be talked about as well as crop planning, sowing schedules and crop rotations.
 The course will be suitable for people who are looking into starting up a small scale market gardening business, as well as those who have already started.
 Soil types as well as soil health and fertility will be talked about along with other technical aspects of growing vegetables such as propagation, cultivation, protected cropping, pests and disease, seed saving and harvesting, packing and storing vegetables.

-After meeting at Monkton Wyld Court, the participants will go to Trill Farm Garden where Ashley runs a 2.5 acre smallholding with his partner Kate.
+On the first day, the participants will meet at Trill Farm Garden where Ashley runs a 2.5 acre smallholding with his partner Kate.
 Ashley will cover the following:

 Selling to restaurants